Bard PowerPort Lawsuit

 So instead of improving the PowerPort or issuing warnings, the Defendants pushed forward and aggressively marketed it as safe despite knowing its issues.
 As evidence stacked against them, the Defendants’ attempts at damage control seemed insincere and opportunistic.
 They launched a new product line, marketing it as an “enhanced” version.
 Still, skeptics quickly pointed out the similarities to the flawed PowerPort, understandably questioning whether the enhancements were genuine.

-As a result, the lawsuits allege the defendants not only failed to warn but intentionally misled patients and medical professionals about the safety of the PowerPort system.
-They claim that the manufacturer knowingly put a dangerous product on the market without adequately warning the users about potential risks.
-This alleged failure to inform users about the product’s issues is a central point in the current wave of lawsuits and an opportunity for plaintiffs to receive punitive damages.
+As a result, the lawsuits allege that the defendants not only failed to warn but also intentionally misled patients and medical professionals about the safety of the Port-a-Cath system, specifically the PowerPort model.
+Plaintiffs claim the manufacturer knowingly marketed a dangerous product without providing adequate warnings about its potential risks.
+This alleged failure to inform users of the device’s defects is a central issue in the litigation and forms the basis for seeking punitive damages.

 Complaints Continued